PetarDimitrovStoyanov/Coffee-shop/README.md

 <h3>Project structure:</h3>
 <p>The project structure is a standard MVC which contains some specific utillity class-es such as for the SMS and email notifications</p>

-For this project are used Angular and Type Script for front-end (with Bootstrap, custom HMTL and CSS).
-For the back end are used Node.js Server and MongoDB.
-The routing in this app is made with Аngular routing (Lazy loading).

-To start the application open the angular project and the server and run npm install.
+For this application are user CSS, HTML, JQuery, Thymeleaf and JavaScript for the Front-End and Java (Spring framework, Hibernate) for the Back-End part along with MySQL.
+About the testing of the application are used JUnit5 - implemented in Unit and Integration tests.
+There has been used a special library for the SMS notifications - javax.mail.
+The SMS notification are implemented using Twilio API.

+To start the application clone the "final" repository from github, put your credentials for the MySQL DB and make an enviroment variable named "TWILIO" - the value of this variable will be given on the project defence, owing some security reasons.
 To enter as an admin please use:
-email: admin@admin.com
+email: admin@abv.bg
-password: Admin
+password: asd